Data Processing Agreement

 - “Personal Data” means any information relating to an identified or identifiable person, which Swarmia processes on behalf of the Customer or its Affiliates under the Agreement.

-- “Data Protection Regulation” means all applicable laws relating to protection of Personal Data, including without limitation the GDPR and the national laws supplementing the GDPR and the laws implementing EU Directive 2002/58/EC; and
+- "Data Protection Regulation" means all applicable laws relating to protection of Personal Data, including without limitation the CCPA, the GDPR and the national laws supplementing the GDPR and the laws implementing EU Directive 2002/58/EC.

 - “GDPR” means the EU General Data Protection Regulation (EU) 2016/679 and any amendments thereto.